-Arnoux-Rauzy words (and, more generally, strict episturmian words \cite{DJP01,GJ09}) form a class of ternary (resp. $d$-ary) infinite words that can be viewed as a combinatorial and arithmetic generalization of Sturmian words.
-Lejeune, Rigo and Rosenfeld conjectured that all Arnoux-Rauzy words have their $2$-binomial complexity equal to their subword complexity (see \cite{LRR20} and \cite[Chapter~4, Section~4.4 and Appendix~B]{LejPhD}; see also Section~\ref{sec:conclusion} of this article where some numerical experiments are discussed).
+Arnoux--Rauzy words (and, more generally, strict episturmian words \cite{DJP01,GJ09}) form a class of ternary (resp. $d$-ary) infinite words that can be viewed as a combinatorial and arithmetic generalization of Sturmian words.
+Lejeune, Rigo and Rosenfeld conjectured that all Arnoux--Rauzy words have their $2$-binomial complexity equal to their subword complexity (see \cite{LRR20} and \cite[Chapter~4, Section~4.4 and Appendix~B]{LejPhD}; see also Section~\ref{sec:conclusion} of this article where some numerical experiments are discussed).

-\begin{conjecture}[Lejeune, Rigo, Rosenfeld] The $2$-binomial complexity of any Arnoux-Rauzy word coincides with its subword complexity. \end{conjecture}
+\begin{conjecture}[Lejeune, Rigo, Rosenfeld] The $2$-binomial complexity of any Arnoux--Rauzy word coincides with its subword complexity. \end{conjecture}

-Although the Tribonacci word is the only known example of an Arnoux-Rauzy word satisfying this property, the computer-assisted proof developed for it could potentially be applied to other purely morphic Arnoux-Rauzy words to determine whether this property holds in those cases as well (see \cite[Section~6]{LRR20}).
+Although the Tribonacci word is the only known example of an Arnoux--Rauzy word satisfying this property, the computer-assisted proof developed for it could potentially be applied to other purely morphic Arnoux--Rauzy words to determine whether this property holds in those cases as well (see \cite[Section~6]{LRR20}).